kibook/pmms/README.md

 # Features

-- NUI with HTML5 audio and video
+- NUI-based, using [MediaElement.js](https://www.mediaelementjs.com/) to support HTML5 media, HLS, YouTube, and more.

-- Synchronized between players
+- Synchronized between players.

-- Multiple phonographs can play different songs at the same time
+- Multiple phonographs can play different songs at the same time.

-- Dynamic sound attenuation based on whether the player and phonograph are in the same interior room
+- Dynamic sound attenuation based on whether the player and phonograph are in the same interior room.

-- YouTube video support

-- Optional "phonograph" filter can be applied to any audio
+- Optional "phonograph" filter can be applied to any audio.

-- Show video on a screen displayed above the phonograph
+- Show video on a screen displayed above the phonograph.

-- Permissions system and ability to lock phonographs
+- Permissions system and ability to lock phonographs.

-- Configure default phonographs which are spawned and play music automatically
+- Configure default phonographs which are spawned and play music automatically.

 # Examples